Auschwitz Concentration & Extermination Camp

 As this project was close to my heart, I carefully prepared a photographic exhibition entitled: Auschwitz, industry of the “final solution”.

-Through fifteen commented photographs of the Auschwitz camps, with due respect and memory, the visitor is invited to discover the fate of the prisoners from the entry to the sordid exit from the camps.
+Through around fifteen commented photographs of the Auschwitz camps, with the respect and memory due to it, the visitor is invited to discover the fate of the prisoners from the entry to the sordid exit of the camps.

-I am very proud that one of my photos was recently awarded in the category of professional photojournalism (Monochrome Photography Awards).
+I am very proud that one of my photos was awarded in the professional photojournalism category (Monochrome Photography Awards).

 A brochure of my exhibition “Auschwitz, an industry of the 'Final Solution' is available.